-1. Remember back in I Samuel chapter 30 David slaughtered the Amalekites because they had gone and taken his family and the families of his men captive.
+Remember back in I Samuel chapter 30 David slaughtered the Amalekites because they had gone and taken his family and the families of his men captive.

 Now, after that victory and getting his people back, they return home to Ziklag.

-And now 3 days pass by and word comes to David about the battle between the children of Israel and the Philistines and I am sure he knew the news was not good.
+And we see that some three days have passed by, and word comes to David about the battle between the children of Israel and the Philistines.

+David sees a man running towards him, and as David looked at this man, he knew that the news was not good.
 The man that came into their city from this area had his clothes torn and dust on his head, which was a sign of mourning.

-And news comes to David that king Saul and Saul's three sons were killed in battle, (I Samuel 31:1-8).
+And news comes to David that not only was Israel defeated, but King Saul and Jonathan, his son, was also killed in this battle.
+And, as we are told in I Samuel 31;1-8, Saul's three sons were killed in this battle!

 It was a sad and tragic ending of a man who could have done great things for God but instead, played the fool!